CodingGagan/markdown_test/install-and-configure/advanced-configuration/user-management-saml/README.md

 On the PingID side: specify an attribute contract “SAML\_SP\_NAME\_QUALIFIER” with the format `urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified`.

-On the Kubecost side: in your Helm values, set `saml.nameIDFormat` to the same format set by PingID:
+On the nOps side: in your Helm values, set `saml.nameIDFormat` to the same format set by PingID:

 ```yaml
 saml: